Pinktail triggerfish: Life history

-Pinktail triggerfish are known to breed in pairs.
-They are also not sexually dimorphic: male and female triggerfish are identical to each other.
-While not much is known about breeding and spawning habits specific to pinktail triggerfish, the common sexual behaviors of other triggerfish species can be extrapolated onto them.
-Triggerfish build nests for their eggs, and males become extremely defensive of their territory, even toward fishes and other animals many times larger than they are.
-Aquarium owners have reported that pinktail triggerfish act less territorial than other species of triggerfish, however.
-The nest triggerfish build is usually dug out of sand on the ocean floor, but can also be made from existing space in rocky reefs.
-When spawning, both the male and female rub their abdomens on the bottom of the nest to release and fertilize the eggs.
-Once the eggs have been fertilized, the female tends to the eggs by constantly moving them to provide a constant source of oxygen, while the male further patrols the territory from other egg predators.
-After the eggs hatch, the baby fish then swim off on their own to safer parts of the reef with more cover.
+While not much is known about breeding and spawning habits specific to this fish, the common sexual behaviors of other triggerfish species can be extrapolated onto it.
+Triggerfish build nests for their eggs, and males become extremely defensive of their territory, even toward fishes and other animals many times larger than themselves (aquarium owners have reported that this fish acts less territorial than other species of triggerfish, however).
+The nest built is usually dug out of sand on the ocean floor, but can also be made from existing space in rocky reefs.
+When spawning, both the male and the female rub their abdomens on the bottom of the nest to release and fertilize the eggs.
+Once the eggs have been fertilized, the female tends to the eggs by constantly moving them to provide a constant source of oxygen, while the male patrols the territory and keep away egg predators.
+After the eggs hatch, the fry swim off on their own to safer parts of the reef with more cover.

-Human interference
+Relationship with humans

-The pinktail triggerfish is listed as a Least-concern species by the International Union for Conservation (IUCN), due to their large population, widespread range, and relative indifference from humans.
-This fish is not edible due to ciguatoxins, which are produced by tropical algae and eaten by herbivorous reef fish.
-Pinktail triggerfish were also found to contain high amounts of palytoxin, also originating from microalgae.
-There are however a few threats that could perhaps raise this species listing.
-The continued death of corals and degradation of reef habitats due to climate change and ocean acidification could cause large declines in this species population, as will all other species that are ecologically dependent on reefs.
-Pinktail triggerfish are also sought after in the saltwater aquarium trade, and all individuals must be wild-caught.
-However, so far there exists only one fishery in Micronesia that harvests them, and they report that they follow sustainable fishing practices.
-Therefore, unless a huge market suddenly develops, this will not pose a serious issue to the species’ population survival.
+The pinktail triggerfish is listed as a Least Concern species by the International Union for Conservation (IUCN) due to the large population, widespread range, and relative indifference from humans (due to its inedibility: it contains ciguatoxins and palytoxin, both of which originate from its microalgae diet).
+There are, however, a few threats that could perhaps change this listing, for example the continued death of corals and degradation of coral reefs due to climate change and ocean acidification, which can result in habitat loss.

+The pinktail triggerfish can be found in the aquarium trade, and all individuals are wild-caught.
+However, so far there is only one fishery in Micronesia that harvests them, and it is reported that it follows sustainable fishing practices.